SX0818/TodoList/project_n2w7h/README.md

 - As a user, I want to update my date on my to-do list
 - As a user, I want to flush my to-do list

-### Phase 4: Task 2 - type hierarchy
+Type Hierarchy
--In the ui package, TaskFrame class extends JFrame class, which means JFrame is a superclass of TaskFrame.
+- In the UI package, TaskFrame class extends JFrame class, which means JFrame is a superclass of TaskFrame.
 Since we want to create a frame in our window, we need to invoke some methods (setSize(), setVisible()...) in its superclass.
 We also override method in Window (java.awt), such that we can indicate if the window is currently opaque.
--In the ui package, TaskDaoImpL implements TaskDao interface and TaskServiceImpl implements TaskService interface, since they have similarities among unrelated classes, we use interface to achieve multiple inheritance and loose coupling.
+- In the UI package, TaskDaoImpL implements TaskDao interface and TaskServiceImpl implements TaskService interface, since they have similarities among unrelated classes, we use interface to achieve multiple inheritance and loose coupling.

-### Phase 4: Task 3
 -In my UML class diagram, I kind of duplicate Task class, one is in the model package, another one is in the ui package.
 They have some similarities (private String name...), except that the Task class in the ui package has method about comparing different objects.
 Besides, maybe I should use abstract class to take generalization in other classes.